BIO1104 Medical Microbiology and Immunology 1

-It is the students' responsibility to attend and participate appropriately in all activities (such as residential schools) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
+It is the students' responsibility to attend and participate appropriately in all activities (such as lectures and residential schools) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily: